zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_project.rst

 the kernel base directory, the project directory, and the project source code directory.

-The |codename|'s base directory hosts the kernel source code, the configuration options, and the kernel build definitions.
+The Zephyr Kernel's base directory hosts the kernel source code, the configuration options, and the kernel build definitions.

 The application directory is the directory that puts together the kernel with